 Inner Cassock (Anderi: D, P, B)

 The anderi, or inner cassock, is a floor-length black garment.
 It fits closely to the body and has long narrow sleeves fitted like a shirt (see Image 1).
-This robe is non-liturgical, which means it is worn both inside and outside of liturgical services in the Church by ordained clergy.
+This robe is non-liturgical, which means ordained clergy wear this both inside and outside of services in the Church.
 Clergy typically wear the anderi under the outer cassock (eksorasson).
 Wearing the cassock is common among bishops, priests, deacons, monks and nuns in the Orthodox Church.

 The anderi symbolizes the death and burial of a clergyman from this world.
 It also symbolizes his dedication to God and the Heavenly Kingdom.